alefore/weblog/edge-correctness.md

   I've considered using types explicitly to at least detect this in run time, like a `ScopedReferenceFactory` class used thus:
   `[foo = ScopedReferenceFactory().NewReference(foo)] { … }`.
-  This would crash if the reference wrapper is read after the `ScopedReferenceFactory` has been destroyed.
+  This would at least crash directly if the reference wrapper is read after the `ScopedReferenceFactory` has been destroyed.
-  Ugh.
+  I wish I could find a cleaner solution
+  –with less boilerplate and less brittle.